-Standard Bank Group 'group' recognises that people are at the heart of our business.
+Standard Bank Group (SBG) "the Group" recognises that people are at the heart of our business.
 As a result, we recognise the need for highly skilled and experienced people to drive the growth of our business across Africa and strive to reward them commensurate to their performance and the returns they generate for our shareholders.